UPDATE: February 27, 2020: Virgin Voyages confirmed in a statement that Wendy Williams is no longer the Captain of Scarlet Lady. Read more here.

 The announcement, made by Virgin Group Founder Sir Richard Branson and line President Tom McAlpin today in Toronto, marks a major milestone for women in the cruise industry.
 Captain Williams will be the first Canadian woman to command a ship for a major cruise brand.

 After growing up in the province of Quebec, Captain Williams began her maritime career as a deckhand on commercial fishing boats as well as working as a ferryboat captain.
-She’s spent the last 15 years working on the bridge for Celebrity Cruises, but this will be her first opportunity as a cruise ship captain.
+She’s spent the last 15 years working on the bridge for Royal Caribbean, but this will be her first opportunity as a cruise ship captain.

 “Captain Wendy’s extensive maritime background makes her an excellent choice to lead the Scarlet Lady, but it is her spirit and drive to approach life at sea differently that make her the perfect fit to join the Virgin Voyages family,” said Tom McAlpin, president and chief executive officer for Virgin Voyages.